Two of the largest crocodiles ever to live.

 I could tell you all sorts of things about this animal… only for you to realise that, it is quite literally, just a gigantic crocodile in every way.

 A bony palate at the back of the mouth, allowing it to open its mouth underwater without swallowing water (helps prevent drowning).
-Was most probably an ambush predator, floating very still at the water’s surface, waiting for the opportune moment to strike at the nearest and most vulnerable dinosaur.
-Went through thousands of teeth within it’s lifetime.
-Etcetera.
+Was most probably an ambush predator, floating very still at the water’s surface, waiting for the opportune moment to strike at the nearest and most vulnerable dinosaur and it went through thousands of teeth within its lifetime.

 Meaning of name: Flesh Crocodile.